Liskokuningas/databasemysqlexample/README.md

 When application starts (hopefully) use a browser and open http://localhost:8080/masterdetail address. + You should see a list of employees and their information details.
 At this moment list is still populated from code, not from the database.

-Following steps connect the view (more specifically the `Grid` element) to the database. + Open `MasterDetalView.java` - file in IDE: +
+Follow the steps to connect the view (more specifically the `Grid` element) to the database:

+Open `MasterDetalView.java` - file in IDE: +
 Locate `afterNavigation` - method.
 In this method the `grid` (called `employees`) gets populated by a list of employees. + List of employees is currently fetched from the `BackendService` `service` object.